manishkumar209/Node-task/readme.md

     /delete/category/id :   Delete category with associated products to that category

     Swagger view:
+## Swagger execution
+Select GET `method`, click Try it out then execute it.
+Select POST `method`, click Try it out Edit the json value which you want then execute it.
+Select DELEE `mehod`, click Try it out insert required parameter then execute it.

+Swagger response handled with response core as well as response message.
 ## Development server

 Run `npm start` for a dev server it start `App Server Listening at 3001`.
 Navigate to `http://localhost:3001/api-docs/#/`.
 Open in browser.